mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Had to uninstall tensorflow1.0.0 and reinstall 0.12.
 Which required me to use sudo, otherwise it would break upon cleanup after pip install....

 But now at least things are back to where they were yesterday....

+# 02/22/17

+My unet is giving beautiful results on the training data ;).
+But there are strangely-dark patches on the `unseen` test data.
+IE it's overfitting, which I can see from the prediction results, but can't see *during* the actual training because i reshuffle the X/Y data every time I rerun the tests, which means I'm essentially training on 100% of the data, not just 80%...

+Martin helped me set up my machine for using my CUDA-enabled GPU.

+The SEG segmentation measure is implemented wrong... or maybe has some secret hidden constraints that prevents it from working for anyone but the implementer.

+# Thu Feb 23

+Still getting shitty weird dark patches in my predictions...
+- Is it due to normalization?

+TODO:
+- Deform error
+- RAND error
+- pixelwise error

+image viewer as a function that prepares a list of images (interpreted as a stack) for viewing with the system viewer, i.e. a properly scaled RGB image.

+TODO: DONE:
+Every TODO above this line has been ported over to Workflowy todo list

+# Fri Feb 24 14:28:06 2017